 Note: This map should be used for illustrative purposes only.
 It is not 100% correct, but the vast majority of countries are correctly signed.

-Therefore, the two simplest ways to legally pay 0% income tax are:
+Therefore, given that you are not an US Citizen, the two simplest ways to legally pay 0% income tax are:

 1 - Live in a territory with no income tax (e.g. Monaco, Dubai, Bahamas) and have all your income come from this place through investments, normal jobs, etc.